Mapsui/Mapsui/README.md

 - Use screenshots and capture gif animations for issues that are hard to explain.
 - Create minimal reproducible samples if possible.
 This speeds up fixing the issue a lot.
 - Make yourself heard.
 We need to know what you are struggling with.
 Sure, you need to be respectful but don't be too modest.
-- You can vote on [feature-request issues](https://github.com/Mapsui/Mapsui/issues?q=is%3Aopen+label%3Afeature-request+sort%3Areactions-%2B1-desc) by adding a thumbs up on the first post of the issue.
+- You can vote on [issues](https://github.com/Mapsui/Mapsui/issues?q=is%3Aopen+sort%3Areactions-%2B1-desc) by adding a thumbs up on the first post of the issue.
 - Close an issue if your question is answered.

 ## Contributing